davidrglass/atlas/README.md

-Code related to An integrated multi-omic single cell atlas of human B cell identity.
+Code related to An integrated multi-omic single cell atlas of human B cell identity: link pending

 These scripts allow processing of fcs files and generation of the main figures from the manuscript.
 Instructions for each script are written in script headers.

 screen_preprocess.R processes fcs files from the surface screen.
 Files can be found here: https://flowrepository.org/id/FR-FCM-Z2MA